Novel Coronavirus (COVID-19)

 With the PEI Chief Public Health Office announcing on Saturday, March 14, 2020 that there was a first confirmed case of COVID-19 in the province, the University of Prince Edward Island decided to suspend in-person classes and in-person labs effective Monday, March 16, 2020.

-This decision to suspend in-person classes, labs, and exams represents a measure to reduce large gatherings of people in line with social distancing advice from the PEI Chief Public Health Office.
-Any course delivery will occur through alternative means—in most cases, this will mean email communication and/or online delivery through tools such as Moodle, Google Meet, Collaborate, etc.
+This decision to suspend in-person classes, labs, and exams represented a measure to reduce large gatherings of people in line with physical distancing advice from the PEI Chief Public Health Office.
+Any course delivery would occur through alternative means—in most cases, this meant email communication and/or online delivery through tools such as Moodle, Google Meet, Collaborate, etc.

-Instruction will be paused from Monday, March 16 to Friday, March 20, 2020 to allow instructors time to focus on transitioning to alternative course delivery, and develop their plan for teaching through to the end of the semester.
-Instruction will resume on March 23, 2020 via alternative methods.
+Instruction was paused from Monday, March 16 to Friday, March 20, 2020 to allow instructors time to focus on transitioning to alternative course delivery, and develop their plan for teaching through to the end of the semester.
+Instruction resumed on March 23, 2020 via alternative methods.
+In-person classes, in-person labs, and in-person exams did not resume during the Winter 2020 Semester.

-All courses for the First Summer Session (May 11–June 18, 2020) will be moved online except clinical rotations in the Faculty of Veterinary Medicine and clinical courses in the Faculty of Nursing.
+All courses for the Summer 2020 Semester (First Summer Session, May 11–June 18, and the Second Summer Session, July 6–August 21) have been moved online except clinical rotations in the Faculty of Veterinary Medicine and clinical courses in the Faculty of Nursing.

 Admissions / Registration for Fall 2020

-Effective March 17, 2020, only essential services will be delivered on the UPEI campus, in an effort to reduce the number of people working on campus.
+It was announced that effective March 17, 2020, only essential services would be delivered on the UPEI campus, in an effort to reduce the number of people working on campus.

-The UPEI Health and Wellness Centre; Accessibility Services and Counselling Services at UPEI Student Affairs; the Veterinary Teaching Hospital, Diagnostic Services, Animal Resources, and Central Services at the Atlantic Veterinary College; UPEI Security Services; UPEI Chaplaincy Centre; and the UPEI Residences will remain open.
+The UPEI Health and Wellness Centre; Accessibility Services and Counselling Services at UPEI Student Affairs; the Veterinary Teaching Hospital, Diagnostic Services, Animal Resources, and Central Services at the Atlantic Veterinary College; UPEI Security Services; UPEI Chaplaincy Centre; and the UPEI Residences continue to offer essential services.

 The W.A.
-Murphy Student Centre will remain open for students, where they can continue to access and utilize the UPEI Student Union Food Bank.
+Murphy Student Centre remains for students, where they can continue to access and utilize the UPEI Student Union Food Bank.

 Many other services will continue to be provided by employees who are working remotely.
 Please note that some services and hours of operation may vary in order to accommodate changing circumstances.

-The Robertson Library is closed, effective March 17, 2020 at 4:30 pm.
-However, students and instructors will still have access to the Library’s extensive online services that are available.
+The Robertson Library closed for in-person services on March 17, 2020, until further notice.
+However, students, researchers, faculty, and staff still have access to the Library’s extensive online services.

-The UPEI Chi-Wan Young Sports Centre is closed effective March 15, 2020 at 6 pm.
+The UPEI Chi-Wan Young Sports Centre closed on March 15, 2020, until further notice.
 All Sports Centre programming, including the Panther Academy March Break camps, and offerings such as the walking track, are cancelled.

 All University-related travel outside the province is suspended for UPEI students, faculty, and staff until further notice.